-The Group applies the same accounting policies that were applied to the consolidated financial statements for the year ended December 31, 2021.
+Except for this change, the Group applies the same significant accounting policies that were applied to the consolidated financial statements for the fiscal year ended December 31, 2022.

 Although minor changes have been made to certain accounting standards, they do not have a material impact on the Group's overall results and financial position.